neurolabusc/AppleSiliconForNeuroimaging/README.md

  - Scientists using the popular [R](https://developer.r-project.org/Blog/public/2020/11/02/will-r-work-on-apple-silicon/index.html) and Python languages require an open source [Fortran compiler](https://walkingrandomly.com/?p=6696).
 While Python is available on Apple Silicon, tools like Numpy and [Scipy](https://github.com/scipy/scipy/wiki/Dropping-support-for-Accelerate) require Fortran compilation.
  - Current Apple Silicon compilers do [not support OpenMP](https://github.com/Homebrew/brew/issues/7857).
 Many scientific tools use this framework to implement parallel computing.
 This means most native tools will only be able to use a single CPU at a time (though note translated x86-64 OpenMP applications will run multi-threaded).
+ - Docker does not [support Apple Silicon](https://www.docker.com/blog/apple-silicon-m1-chips-and-docker/).
+These containers are popular with many neuroimaging tools.
  - Many [homebrew components](https://github.com/Homebrew/brew/issues/7857) do not support Apple Silicon.
 Users will have to [install translated components](https://soffes.blog/homebrew-on-apple-silicon).
  - MATLAB is used by many scientific tools, including SPM.
 While [Matlab](https://www.mathworks.com/matlabcentral/answers/641925-is-matlab-supported-on-apple-silicon-macs) works in translation, it is not yet available natively (and mex files will need to be recompiled).
  - [FSL](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2011&L=FSL&O=D&X=E5496FE3694704BA21&Y=rorden%40sc.edu&P=163954) and AFNI do not yet natively support this architecture.
 While code may work in translation, native tools supporting features like OpenMP will require dependencies mature.
 This will likely require months.